Online Certificate in Health Care Finance

 - $25.00 for international applicants to Graduate Certificates

-- Application fees for UC Online programs are waived through Fall 2026 for all applicants who apply by July 1, 2026
+- Application fees are waived for Fall 2026 applications submitted by July 1st, 2026

 - Fee waivers are automatically applied for applicants who:

-- Are currently serving in the US armed forces
+- are currently serving in the US armed forces

-- Are veterans of the US armed forces
+- are veterans of the US armed forces

 All applicants are required to upload unofficial transcripts during the application process, showing all undergraduate and graduate course work completed, including degrees granted and dates of conferral.